Sekunde/Pri3D/README.md

 cd downstream/conversion
 python pri3d_to_torchvision.py /path/to/pre-trained/pri3d/checkpoint /path/to/output/checkpoint/in/torchvison/format
 ```
 The provided pre-trained models for PSPNet and DeepLabV3/V3+ are already converted to torchvision format.
+If not specifically mentioned, models are pre-trained on ScanNet by default.

 | Training Data  | mIoU (val) | Backbone   |Pre-trained Model (for Initialization)                 | Curves                          | Logs                 |
 |----------------|------------|------------|-------------------------------------------------------|---------------------------------|----------------------|